unchase/Unchase.FluentPerformanceMeter/README.md

         Thread.Sleep(5000);
     }

-    // skip this step with minSaveMs (not save, but consider duration in method performance watching) using (pm.StepIf("Skipped step", minSaveMs: 1000))
+    // skip this step with minSaveMs (do not save the step results, but take into account its duration) using (pm.StepIf("Skipped step", minSaveMs: 1000))
     {
         Thread.Sleep(500);